From the Front Porch: The Travel Edition

 “Hang in there,” I said as I gently rubbed her arm again, “It won’t always feel this way.”

-The words, “It won’t always feel this way,” is a soundtrack that has sustained me through some incredibly hard times and one I try to pass along every chance I get.
+The words “It won’t always feel this way” are from a soundtrack that has sustained me through hard times and one I try to pass along every chance I get.

-While it acknowledges what we’re currently going through, it also helps to offer a glimmer of hope that one day things will get better.
+While it acknowledges what we’re currently going through, it also offers a glimmer of hope that things will get better one day.

 A Few of Our Favorite Things from Around the Web This Week…